6 Top Tips To Approach Funders

 (Including Those Who Are Not Accepting Applications!)

-Candid’s Senior Director of Development, Aleda Gagarin, shares her development expertise to answer the burning question every fundraiser asks themselves:
+Candid’s Senior Director of Development, Aleda Gagarin, shares her development expertise to answer the burning question every fundraiser asks themselves on how to approach funders:

 Does the grantmaker accept applications and should I even consider this funder if they don’t?